Willful Misconduct: Fired Without Notice and Severance | Co Authors: Bram Lecker & Simon Pelsmakher, Student-at-Law.

 For peace of mind, let us advise you about that employment contract before you sign it.

 Temporary and contract jobs are the sign of our times.
 They have grown exponentially in the last decade and this trend will not stop any time soon.
 Many individuals find themselves working in jobs, just like full time employees, but without security and benefits.
 They represent the most vulnerable group of workers, regularly fired without notice and severance pay.

 We put this situation under the glaring light of a legal microscope with our ground breaking case, Keenan vs. Canac Kitchens.
 As it turns out, in some situations contractors do have the same rights as employees.
-And we coined the term Dependent Contractor for this previously unrecognized, but emerging class of worker in Ontario.
+And the judge coined the term Dependent Contractor to describe this previously unrecognized, but emerging class of worker in Ontario.

 In fact, effective January 2018, Bill 148 brought amendments to Ontario’s Employment Standards Act.
 We now protect Dependent Contractor employment relationships under the law.

 Contact us if you are a contract worker fired without notice and severance.
 We can quickly examine your situation to determine if you have the same rights as an employee.